 Nonprofit and state-based student loan providers utilize tax-exempt bond financing (in the form of Qualified Student Loan Bonds) to fund low-cost education and refinancing loans and extensive free college access, student success, and financial literacy programs.

-EFC is pleased that the recently enacted tax reform bill preserved this important tax exemption.
+EFC is pleased that the Tax Cuts and Jobs Act preserved this important tax exemption.

-Currently, nonprofit and state-based education loans have an average fixed rate of 5.17 percent, compared to for-profit loan programs’ average fixed interest rate of 9.66 percent and the Federal Direct PLUS Loan’s fixed interest rate of 7.00 percent.
-Choosing a nonprofit and state-based education loan can save families an average of $2,900 compared to for-profit loans and $1,600 compared to the Federal Direct PLUS Loan.
+- Currently, nonprofit and state-based education loans have an average fixed rate around 5.00 percent, compared to for-profit loan programs’ average fixed interest rate of 9.66 percent and the Federal Direct PLUS Loan’s fixed interest rate of 7.00 percent.

 Funding Low-Cost Refinancing Loans

 - QSLBs also allow organizations to offer low-cost refinancing loans, making education debt more manageable for borrowers by providing a refinancing tool that consolidates high-interest rate education loans into a single loan, reducing overall debt burden and in many cases, reducing monthly payments by as much as $200 or $300 per month — saving borrowers anywhere from $3,000 to $5,000 over a ten-year repayment term.

 - Nonprofit and state-based programs — both in-school and refinancing — also cater to families and borrowers that most private loan organizations will not serve.
 Across programs with credit requirements, the eligible credit scores in some states can be as low as 620 with a co-signer; the average eligible credit score among EFC member programs is 670.